mitchellwarr/ITPR6.590_Testing_Plan/Interpret_Requirements.md

 The driver will have 20% chance of taking an exit over another location.
 This means that 80% of the time, the driver will continue to drive to the next loction in the city.

 ## Seed
+If the code passes an unexpected input to the random generator method, the seed will default to 0.
+This means the result should always give out "0.9451961492941164".

 ## Reporting
 This application is console based.
 There is no specifications on how the driver will report where it in on the map.